Derrick Favors: Oklahoma City Thunder (2021–2022)

 On July 30, 2021, Favors was traded, alongside a future first-round pick, to the Oklahoma City Thunder in exchange for a 2027 second-round pick and cash considerations.
 He made his Thunder debut on October 20, recording four points and nine rebounds in a 107–86 loss to the Utah Jazz.
 On November 4, Favors grabbed a season-high twelve rebounds, alongside ten points, in a 107–104 win over the Los Angeles Lakers.
 On February 11, 2022, he scored a season-high 16 points, alongside nine rebounds and three blocks, in a 100–87 loss to the Philadelphia 76ers.
 On March 31, Favors was ruled out for the remainder of the season with lower back soreness.

 On September 30, 2022, Favors was traded, alongside Ty Jerome, Maurice Harkless, Théo Maledon and a future second-round pick, to the Houston Rockets in exchange for David Nwaba, Sterling Brown, Trey Burke, and Marquese Chriss.
 On October 17, Favors was waived by the Rockets.

 On January 11, 2023, Favors signed a 10-day contract with his hometown team the Atlanta Hawks but saw no playing time.

+Windy City Bulls (2023–2024)

+On October 16, Favors signed with the Chicago Bulls, but was waived two days later.
+On November 2, he joined the Windy City Bulls.